-The experimental designs applied to the CONVENTIONAL sites will be completed from all LLs inputs in version 2 of D2.1 (M18).
+The experimental designs applied to the CONVENTIONAL sites are presented in APPENDIX III.

 4. Observations to be made in the Living Labs

 Experiments undertaken in the Living Labs should enable to assess and demonstrate the feasibility of various AWM strategies in context-specific conditions, their effectiveness, and their sustainability (economic and environmental).